Is deeper always better? Replacing linear mappings with deep learning networks in the Discriminative Lexicon Model

 Here, we asked whether we can replicate these findings with DDL.
 To this end we repeated the analysis presented in \citet{heitmeier2023trial} for the first 39 subjects in the BLP, replacing LDL mappings with DDL models and applying one backpropagation step (instead of the Widrow-Hoff learning rule) for updating the models after each trial.
-Details on the simulation procedure, the measures used for predicting reaction times and the statistical modelling can be found in \citet{heitmeier2024}.
+As in the linear simulations, each backpropagation step included calculating the loss of only this trial's predicted vector and using this loss to update the model's weights.
+Details on the simulation procedure, the measures used for predicting reaction times and the statistical modelling can be found in \citet{heitmeier2023trial} and \citet{heitmeier2024}.

-We found that the AIC of all DDL-based models was worse than that of the LDL-based counterparts for all participants, for both words and nonwords and static/dynamic simulations (average AIC difference was -109.0/-131.6 AIC points for words for static/dynamic simulations and -126.1/-119.6 AIC points for nonwords for static/dynamic simulations).
-While for LDL we found that 72\% of dynamic simulations showed a better fit than static simulations for words (33\% for nonwords), for DDL 67\% of dynamic simulations outperformed static ones for words (46\% for nonwords).
+We found that the AIC of all DDL-based models was worse than that of the LDL-based counterparts for all participants, for both words and nonwords and static/dynamic simulations (average AIC difference was -108.5/-128.4 AIC points for words for static/dynamic simulations and -128.3/-118.1 AIC points for nonwords for static/dynamic simulations).
+While for LDL we found that 72\% of dynamic simulations showed a better fit than static simulations for words (33\% for nonwords), for DDL 74\% of dynamic simulations outperformed static ones for words (62\% for nonwords).
 Figure~\ref{fig:aic_trial_to_trial} gives an overview over the average difference in AIC as well as the percentage of participants showing an advantage of trial-to-trial learning.